 A close up of a male Capercaillie in amongst heather and blaeberry.
 It is a large, black grouse with a red mark over its eye and a yellow beak.

 RSPB Scotland has significant concerns about a proposed 22.5m high tele-communications mast at Ryvoan and have submitted an objection to this on the Cairngorms National Park planning and development portal.
-Ben Oliver Jones, RSPB Scotland Abernethy Senior Site Manager, shares more information about our objection and how you can add your voice.
+Ben Oliver Jones, RSPB Scotland Abernethy Senior Site Manager, shares more information about our objection.

 RSPB Scotland's Ben Oliver Jones is walking his dog along a trail surrounded by heather, conifer trees and other plants.
 They are heading towards a red-roofed building and there are hills in the distance.